quettabit/awd-lstm-lmkit/README.md

 ## AAAI 2021 - On the Softmax Bottleneck of Recurrent Language Models

-This repository contains code, data, and supplementary material for our paper.
+This repository contains the code, data, and supplementary material for our paper.

 ## Some pointers
 -  Most of the code is from the open sourced implementation of AWD-LSTM and MoS.